akshatjain04/testserver-cucumber/README.md

 - "the API running at &lt;API endpoint&gt;"
     - Example: "the API running at http://petstore.swagger.io/v2"

+- "the oAuth2 token &lt;token&gt;"
+    - Example: "the oAuth2 token 18273827aefef123"
+    - Adds an OAuth 2.0 Bearer token to requests

 ##### When/And statements

 - "a &lt;HTTP Method&gt; request to &lt;path&gt; is made"